lostjared/cplusplus2x.Examples/C++20/README.md

-C++ 20 Examples will go here.
+# C++20 Examples

-I am reading C++20 The Complete Guide to learn this stuff to practice with and build this repo of notes/examples.
+This repository hosts my notes and sample programs, serving as a personal memory aid for the knowledge I acquired from reading "C++20 The Complete Guide".
+It is designed to include only the essential information.